-Summary: This Blog sheds light on the error “Mailbox exceeded the maximum number of corrupted items” that arises while migrating from one Exchange version to another.
-Reasons behind the error and some common fixes for it are also listed.
-It also highlights Stellar Repair for Exchange as the ultimate solution to fix various Exchange issues.
+Summary: This blog sheds light on the error “Mailbox exceeded the maximum number of corrupted items” that arises while migrating from one Exchange version to another.
+It explains the reasons behind the error and some common fixes to resolve the error.
+It also highlights a third-party Exchange Database Repair software as the ultimate solution to fix various Exchange issues.

-Migrating an existing emailing setup from one version to another is a complicated task that requires planning, expert execution, and several testing to accomplish successfully.
+Migrating an existing emailing setup, such as Exchange, from one version to another is a complicated task.
+It requires proper planning, expert execution, and testing to accomplish it successfully.
 Although automated tools have made this task relatively simpler, there are still a number of things that needs to be taken care of manually.
-The slightest of error may lead to one or many of the mailboxes being migrated, turn corrupt or lost.
+The slightest of error during migration may turn one or more mailboxes corrupt.
 Further, other complicated errors could arise which may hamper the entire migration process.

-Before attempting to resolve this error, it is essential to find the root cause in the first place.
+Before attempting to resolve this error, it is essential to first find the root cause.
 That will prove beneficial in preventing the error from occurring again.
-Below are the root causes that may trigger this error:
+Below are the some causes that may trigger this error:

-• It is clear from the error message itself that the error occurs when the number of corrupt mailboxes being migrated exceeds its set limit, this error occurs.
-The Exchange server allows only a finite number of corrupt mailboxes to be a part of the migration.
-If the actual number of corrupt mailboxes is more than the set limit, the migration process is paused midway.
+• It is clear from the error message itself that the error occurs when the number of corrupt mailboxes being migrated exceeds the set limit.
+This is due to the fact that the Exchange server allows only a finite number of corrupt mailboxes to be a part of the migration.
+If the actual number of corrupt mailboxes is more than the set limit, the migration process is paused or get stuck midway.

 • If the Exchange server itself has turned corrupt, it needs to be isolated.
-This error occurs in such a case too.
-A corrupt mailbox has corrupt emails or attachments.
+This error occurs in such a case too when a corrupt mailbox has damaged emails or attachments.
 Such a mailbox isn’t allowed to migrate.
-However, if any issues are faced while isolating such a mailbox, the server itself can turn corrupt, therefore, giving rise to the error.
+However, if issues are faced while isolating such a mailbox, the server itself can turn corrupt.
+Therefore, giving rise to the error.

-The error in focus is most commonly observed while migrating Exchange Server 2010 and other versions of Exchange.
+The error in focus is commonly observed while migrating Exchange server 2010 and other versions of Exchange.
 It may also occur during the migration between Exchange server and Office 365 with hybrid deployment facility.

 Now that we have discussed the possible root causes, let’s now look at resolutions to fix this ‘mailbox exceeded the maximum number of corrupted items’ error.

-There are a number of ways to overcome this error.
-Common free fixes include:
+There are a number of ways and solutions to overcome this error.
+Some common free fixes are as follows,

-Note: You will need the AcceptLargeDataLoss switch if you are setting the limit of “BadItems” anywhere close to 50.
+Note: You also need the -AcceptLargeDataLoss switch, if you are setting the limit of “BadItems” anywhere close to 50.

 2. Identify mailbox corrupt items and remove them from isolation

-Though this is not a preferable solution as it turns off the isolation feature allowing corrupt mailboxes to be a part of the migration, it can be used as a last resort.
+This is not a preferable solution as it turns off the isolation feature, allowing corrupt mailboxes to be a part of the migration.
+However, it can be used as a last resort.
 Follow the steps below:

 This should remove mailbox corrupt items from isolation.